Lellouch-L\"uscher relation for ultracold few-atom systems under confinement

 The two isotopes of Rb atoms we use have vastly different physical properties: at zero-magnetic-field, the effective interaction between $^{85}$Rb atoms is strong and attractive, characterized by the large and negative value of $a=-5.56$ $r_{\rm vdW}$ while for $^{87}$Rb the effective interaction is weak and repulsive with $a=1.21$ $r_{\rm vdW}$ \cite{sm}.
-In the trap, the effect of the interaction strength manifests itself as a shift of the energy levels from their non-interacting values, $(2q+3)\hbar\omega_{\rm ho}$, with a leading-order shift $\delta E \propto a/a_{\rm ho}$ \cite{Blume:2012}.
+In the trap, interactions induces energy shifts ($\delta E \propto a/a_{\rm ho}$) from the non-interacting energy levels, $(2q+3)\hbar\omega_{\rm ho}$ \cite{Blume:2012,sm}.
 This effect can be observed in Fig. \ref{fig:Tdelay} for the time delay for three $^{85}$Rb (solid line) and $^{87}$Rb (dashed line) atoms under strong confinement ($a_{\rm ho}=$5 $r_{\rm vdW}$).
-Figure~\ref{fig:Tdelay} shows $\lambda=0$ trapped states for both atomic species manifested by the resonance feature (sudden increase) of the time-delay near $E=E_q$, shifted by $\delta E$ from the non-interacting energies (vertical lines).
+Figure~\ref{fig:Tdelay} shows $\lambda=0$ trapped states for both atomic species manifested by the resonance feature (sudden increase) of the time delay near $E=E_q$, shifted by $\delta E$ from the non-interacting energies (vertical lines).
 Note that the narrow and unresolved features in Fig.~\ref{fig:Tdelay} are associated with three-body trap states belonging to $\lambda\neq0$ channels, highlighting their relative insignificance compared to the $\lambda=0$ states \cite{wang2011pra}.
 More notably, while the resonances for $^{85}$Rb are generally broad, with $\Gamma_q$ largely insensitive to $E_q$, those for $^{87}$Rb display a clear transition from narrow to broad as $E_q$ increases.
 In the following, we show that the LL relation provides a clear interpretation of these two distinct physical behaviors, attributed to the energy dependence of $L_3(E)$.